 - The appearance of the rash varies from person to person.
 The most common type has large numbers of small red bumps.
 In other people the rash is made up of larger red areas and small blisters.
 The rash of each affected person usually looks the same each time it comes back to that particular person.
 The rash usually disappears by itself within 7-10 days, if there is no further exposure.
 It heals without scaring.

 A doctor may make a referral to a dermatologist who will base the diagnosis of PLE on the appearance of the rash and the history that the rash has been provoked by sunlight.
 If there is any doubt, tests can be done to rule out other conditions that may cause sun sensitivity.
 Phototesting (trying to reproduce the rash by testing the skin with different amounts and wavelengths of ultraviolet and visible light) is sometimes needed to exclude other rare types of sun sensitivity.

 No, treatment will not be able to get rid of PLE; however, many people do not have a recurrence if they avoid exposure to the sun and use an effective sunscreen.
 The tendency to get PLE may go away by itself after a few years as the skin becomes more adapted to sunlight.
 The aim of the treatment is both to minimize the severity of the symptoms and prevent the disease from occurring.

 How can PLE be treated?

-When the rash comes up, a corticosteroid cream or ointment may help to settle it.
+When the rash comes up, topical or oral corticosteroids, as well as oral antihistamine may help to reduce itching.

 Mild PLE may be controlled by following the ‘top sun safety tips’ listed below in the ‘Self care (What can I do?)’ section below.